mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 ### Filter update limitation

 If your dashboard includes a [filter](filters.md) then the values shown on a filter's [selector](selectors.md) _do not_ update while the dashboard is running.
-This is a known limitation that will be lifted in future releases, but if is problematic for you already then please [raise an issue on our Github repo](https://github.com/mckinsey/vizro/issues/).
+This is a known limitation that will be lifted in future releases, but if is problematic for you already then [raise an issue on our GitHub repo](https://github.com/mckinsey/vizro/issues/).

 This limitation is why all arguments of your dynamic data loading function must have a default value.
 Regardless of the value of the `vm.Parameter` selected in the dashboard, these default parameter values are used when the `vm.Filter` is built.
 This determines the type of selector used in a filter and the options shown, which cannot currently be changed while the dashboard is running.